bee-rickey/webScraper/README.md

   ./automation.py "state name" "detailed/full" -- to get state details based on C, R, D categories.
   ./automation.py "state name" "detailed/full" "pdf/ocr" -- currently supported only for PB.

+Getting details of KA bulletin:
+Run `./kaconfirmed.py`.
+This gives the output in kaconfirmed.csv file.
+Run `./karecoveries.py`.
+This assumes the recovery table to be the 4th page (can make this user input, but holding off for now).
+Gives the output in karecoveries.csv file.

 OCR:
   cd ocr
   ./ocr.sh "Image Name" "State Name" "Starting String" "IsTranslationRequired" "ocr,table,automation"